- Superlative safety equipment

 The XC60’s eye-soothing interior is worth its own highlight reel.
 Whether it’s awash in driftwood trim or outfitted in natty shades of black (you know, the one), the XC60 cockpit caters to the senses without overwhelming them.
 The sheet metal takes a less adventurous tack; it’s a flashback to the BMW X3 from many angles.

-We’ve driven just one of the three drivetrains in the XC60.
-The T6 goes about its work with undramatic flair.
-With standard all-wheel drive and an 8-speed automatic, the 316-hp turbocharged and supercharged 6-cylinder emits power evenly across its rev range.
+The mid-level T6 goes about its work with undramatic flair.
+With standard all-wheel drive and an 8-speed automatic, the 316-horsepower turbocharged and supercharged 6-cylinder emits power evenly across its rev range.
 With adaptive dampers and three driving modes, the XC60 smothers the road instead of engaging it.

 The XC60 puts its biggest markers down on interior space and ambiance.
 Four adults can take refuge amid its soft leathers and cloud-like wood trim, with less noise than in the XC90.
 Minor foibles aside, it’s a relaxed and roomy place to enjoy some silence, both aural and visual.

 Crash-test scores are incomplete, but very good so far.
 The XC60 can be fitted with surround-view cameras and Volvo’s piloted driving assist.
 All models have leather, LED headlights, a power tailgate, Apple CarPlay and Android auto, a 9-inch portrait-style touchscreen, Bluetooth, and in-car data hardware.
 Sporty R-Design cars have 19-inch wheels, a digital gauge display, and paddle shift controls; Inscription models have a stitched dash, navigation, and that fabulous driftwood trim.